 If you have successfully earned 110,000 qualifying Southwest points (which I show you how to easily do in my free guide “The Step-by-Step Guide to Earning the Southwest Companion Pass”), you will receive an email from Southwest congratulating you on reaching Southwest Companion Pass status.
 While you will also later receive the actual pass in the mail, in the meantime, you can go ahead and choose your companion.

-Southwest allows you to change companions up to 3 TIMES in 1 calendar year AFTER you initially choose your companion.
-That means you could have 4 different companions in 1 calendar year or 8 across the life of the pass.
+Southwest allows you to change companions up to 3 TIMES per calendar year, AFTER you initially choose your companion.
+That means you can have 4 different companions the 1st calendar year, then 3 in the 2nd year – or 7 total across the life of the pass.
 Start with the person who will be flying with you first.

 Step 1.
 Log Into Your Southwest Account to Choose Your Companion